abdullahimubarak935-creator/gore/README.md

 | `SetTitle()` | Set the window title as appropriate to the given WAD |
 | `GetKey()` | Handle keyboard input |

-## 🛠️ EXTENDING THIS PORT

-Want to make this actually playable?
-Here's what you need:

-1. **Display**: Replace PNG output with SDL2, OpenGL, or terminal output
-2. **Input**: Implement proper keyboard/mouse handling in `DG_GetKey()`
-3. **Audio**: Add sound system (optional, purists play in silence)
-4. **Packaging**: Bundle with shareware WAD for easy distribution

-## ⚡ TECHNICAL NOTES

-This port uses:
-- **Transpiled C Code**: Mechanical conversion from original DOOM source
-- **libc Compatibility**: `modernc.org/libc` for C standard library functions
-- **Memory Management**: Go's garbage collector handles memory (safer than malloc/free)
-- **Type Safety**: Go's type system prevents many classic C vulnerabilities

 ## 📜 LICENSE

 DOOM source code is released under the GNU General Public License.
 This Go port maintains the same licensing terms.

----

-## 🔥 FINAL WORDS

-*"In the first age, in the first battle, when the shadows first lengthened, one stood.
-He chose the path of perpetual torment.
-In his ravenous hatred he found no peace, and with boiling blood he scoured the umbral plains seeking vengeance against the dark lords who had wronged him.
-And those that tasted the bite of his sword named him... **The Doom Slayer**."*

-Now go forth and **RIP AND TEAR** in Go! 🚀

----

-*Built with ❤️ and excessive violence*